Engineering

 The SendOps Approach

-SendOps wires all of this up automatically when you connect your AWS account: SES events flow through SNS → SendOps event processor, metrics are computed in real time and stored with 1-minute granularity, dashboards break down every metric by channel, template, and tag, and alerts are configurable per channel with Slack, PagerDuty, and webhook delivery.
+SendOps wires all of this up automatically when you connect your AWS account: SES events flow through EventBridge into the SendOps event processor, metrics are computed in real time and stored with 1-minute granularity, dashboards break down every metric by channel, template, and tag, and alerts are configurable per channel with in-app, email, Slack, and webhook delivery.
 The goal is to make email feel like the rest of your observability stack — not a blind spot you check once a quarter.